tc39/notes/meetings/2018-05/may-24.md

 MF: It's worth pursuing a Strict mode variant or something.
 You get to drop the variable names from the binary encoding in Strict mode, and size is obviously very important.
 I do think it's worth going the full route of requiring Strict mode, we should at least take advantage of this in Strict mode.

-MS: What was a performance benefit you got from JS to binary AST?
+MLS: What was a performance benefit you got from JS to binary AST?

 EFT: The parser gets 30-50% faster.

-MS: You have to go end to end, because part of this is load time.
+MLS: You have to go end to end, because part of this is load time.

 EFT: 30% of parse time, and parse time is 25% of load time.

-MS: You say you get this improvement of the front-end time, which is like 25% of the load time
+MLS: You say you get this improvement of the front-end time, which is like 25% of the load time

 VDC: The benefit to us at Facebook is not the load time.
 You want the cost of additional code is asymptotic as length increases.
 We vastly improve that cost equation using binary ASTs.

-MS: How many Alexa Top 100 sites will use this?
+MLS: How many Alexa Top 100 sites will use this?
 Facebook would have different websites that you send to different browsers.

 VDC: we ship one, es5 to everyone.
 And there are additional features we ship (including feature testing) that we conditionally ship to other users.

-MS: The kind of Portable device vs. desktop device.
+MLS: The kind of Portable device vs. desktop device.

 EFT: We gave this encoder to Instagram and they had this up and running in 3 days.

-MS: Would a very popular website do this for all browsers?
+MLS: Would a very popular website do this for all browsers?
 But we're talking 6-7 various browsers, this would effectively double the number of bits in a testing matrix for websites to ship this.
 We're crafting a feature that's not going to be widely used.

 VDC: Additional encoding is not a testing exercise.
 We can trust that the encoding is sound.

-MS: More testing bots.
+MLS: More testing bots.

 VDC: If you believe there's an issue with the encoding, then yes, you need more testing.
 But we don't expect this to be the case.